-Your Directors have pleasure in presenting the Thirty-first Annual Report together withthe audited financial statements of the company for the year ended 31st March 2017.
+Your Directors have pleasure in presenting the Thirty-fourth Annual Report of B&APackaging India Ltd (hereinafter referred to as "the Company") together with theaudited financial statements of the company for the year ended 31st March 2020.

 The financial results of the company are summarized below: